 Word’s editability is also its weakness.

 A Word document on your computer may look completely different on another device.
-Some fonts may not even convert into legible text on someone else’s computer and margins are often different sizes.
+Some resume fonts may not even convert into legible text on someone else’s computer, and margins often show up in different sizes.

 It is also possible that changes can be made to your resume without your knowledge, intentionally or unintentionally.

-- Choose PDF If you are sending your application to a person.
-In doing so, you’ll minimise risks associated with formatting anomalies and your resume will present as you intended.
+If the employer doesn’t specify a preferred resume format, use PDF format If you are sending your application to a person.
+In doing so, you’ll minimise risks associated with formatting anomalies.